Our Team: The Clinical and Administrative Staff of Lionrock Recovery

 Alana VanZanten – Admissions Counselor

 Alana has been involved in the recovery community for over 3 years.
 She is currently an undergraduate at Santa Clara University, pursuing a degree in Psychology.
 Alana plans to extend her expertise with a medical degree with specialty in adolescent addiction psychiatry.

 She hopes to make the admissions process as stress-free as possible for clients and families.

 Peter K. Loeb, Jr. – Co-Founder, President/CEO

-Over Peter’s 30 year career, he has worked in interactive media and technology development, financial services, and energy.
+Over Peter’s more than 30 year career, he has worked in interactive media and technology development, financial services, and energy.
 Peter’s interest in founding Lionrock Recovery grew out of his long experience as a close family relative of people in recovery.

 Peter held Vice President and General Manager positions at Electronic Arts (NASDAQ:ERTS) and SEGA, and in product management for book publisher MacMillan’s new media unit.
 He later served as a Senior Vice President at eBay auction house, AuctionDrop, and as CEO at venture-backed music companies BivWak Digital Music and Tambourine.
 He was an entrepreneur-in-residence at Benchmark Capital.

-In the energy industry, Peter served as a Vice President at leading solar power integrator, Regrid Power.
-Hired by the founders to create scalable management processes company-wide and to develop strategic alternatives for the company, his efforts contributed to Regrid’s acquisition by Real Goods Solar (NASDAQ:RSOL) in 2008.
-Peter was also responsible for Regrid’s marketing and residential sales groups, doubling their sales performance during his tenure.
+In the energy industry, Peter served as a Vice President at solar power integrator, Regrid Power, where he led marketing and sales for residential systems, and assisted the founders in developing strategic alternatives which ultimately led to Regrid’s acquisition by Real Goods Solar (NASDAQ:RSOL) in 2008.